 Conflicts of interest (COIs, also known as ‘competing interests’) occur when issues outside research could be reasonably perceived to affect the neutrality or objectivity of the work or its assessment.
 Potential conflicts of interest must be declared—whether or not they actually had an influence—to allow informed decisions.
 In most cases, this declaration will not stop work from being published nor will it always prevent someone from being involved in a review process.

-If unsure, declare a potential interest or discuss with the editorial office.
+If unsure, declare a potential interest or discuss it with the editorial office.
 Undeclared interests may incur sanctions.
 Submissions with undeclared conflicts that are later revealed may be rejected.
 Published articles may need to be re-assessed, have a corrigendum published, or in serious cases be retracted.

 Conflicts include the following: